 Acamprosate (Campral)

 This medication requires some background information: In an individual’s brain, there is a neurotransmitter called GABA.
 And GABA is important, because it can calm the central nervous system and help alleviate feelings of stress and anxiety.
-Unfortunately, long-term alcohol abuse often disrupts the natural production of GABA, which can increase the risk of mental illness and addiction, particularly among veterans who are already predisposed to both issues.
+Unfortunately, long-term alcohol abuse often disrupts the natural production of GABA, which can increase the risk of mental illness and addiction, particularly among individuals who are already predisposed to both issues.

 Acamprosate‘s chemical makeup is very similar to GABA’s.
 This means that when it’s taken by someone with an alcohol use disorder, it can help restore some balance to the brain’s chemistry.
 As a result, individuals on this medication may experience less stress, which can lower their risk of dealing with unpleasant side effects from post-acute alcohol withdrawal symptoms (PAWS), like insomnia or anxiety.